Your Credit Score

 3.1 You must tell us if your mobile phone number changes or if your phone is lost or stolen.
 If you don’t tell us:

 3.1.1 we’ll continue sending alerts to your old device or number until you tell us;

-3.1.2 we won’t be liable for any loss you suffer if someone else finds out your account information.
+3.1.2 we won’t be liable for any loss you suffer if someone else finds out your product information.

 1.1 You can only deposit cheques in pounds payable from another Bank of Scotland account or a participating UK bank or building society into a Bank of Scotland personal current account or savings account where you are a named account holder.
 You cannot use cheque imaging to deposit the following cheques: